-Key: C major or A minor
+Key: C major or A minor Tempo: 70-80 bpm

 At Grade 1 the test is 4 bars long and the candidate will have 30 seconds preparation time.
 The examiner will offer the metronome as a guide throughout this time.
 The candidate will then have a complete practice run through with the backing track and then on the repeat, the test will be examined.